 Today, almost 95% of my work comes from ongoing, long-term contracts.

 10. Adopt a “failure is not an option” mindset

-The biggest factor that I can contribute to my success as a freelancer is the chip on my shoulder from years of office politics in the corporate arena.
+The biggest factor that I can attribute to my success as a freelancer is the chip on my shoulder from years of office politics in the corporate arena.

-I would have done anything to avoid going back to that life.
+By the time I was ready to leave that world behind for good, I would have done anything to avoid going back to that life.